 For more information on the incentives available, please visit:

 Most public charging stations use direct current (DC) to charge.
-Running at speeds of up to 50kW, DC public chargers will power a ŠKODA CITIGOe iV from 0-80% in just one hour.
+Running at speeds of up to 50kW, DC public chargers will power a ŠKODA ENYAQ iV from 5-80% in under an hour*.

 If you have additional questions relating to running electric and hybrid cars in your business, please get in touch with one our team who will be more than happy to help.